Frank O'Connor (actor, born 1897): Personality

-Robert L. Campbell observes that "On the personal side, it is Frank O’Connor who still eludes every biographer" of Rand.
-Rand said that O'Connor was her "top value", and she claimed that he was the model for "every hero" in her fiction and "as near to" being Fountainhead protagonist Howard Roark as "anyone I know".
-Ayn Rand Institute archivist Jeff Britting writes that O'Connor "did share her [Rand's] deepest values and approach to life."

-Others who knew O'Connor, however, aver that Rand mischaracterized O'Connor and that in reality while he was witty, kind, and chivalrous, he was emotionally restrained and very passive.
-Mimi Gladstein summarizes, "there is not much public evidence to corroborate Rand's" claims about O'Connor.
-Despite how Rand described him, Robert Sheaffer concludes that O'Connor "was no John Galt".
-Unlike Rand, O'Connor had little interest in books or the kind of ideas she enjoyed thinking about, and he was kind and insisted on politeness.
-Murray Rothbard remembered him as the "only genuinely nice person in the Randian movement".
+Campbell observes that "on the personal side, it is Frank O'Connor who still eludes every biographer" of Rand.
+Rand called O'Connor her "top value", and she said he was the model for her fictional protagonists and "as near to" being Fountainhead protagonist Howard Roark as "anyone I know".
+Others who knew O'Connor aver that Rand mischaracterized O'Connor and that in reality while he was witty, kind, and chivalrous, he was emotionally restrained and very passive.
+Literary scholar Mimi Gladstein summarizes, "there is not much public evidence to corroborate Rand's" claims about O'Connor.
+Robert Sheaffer concludes that O'Connor "was a very generous and decent man" but "was no John Galt".
+Unlike Rand, O'Connor had little interest in books or the ideas she enjoyed thinking about, and he was kind and insisted on politeness.
 An acquaintance later reported that during their time in the San Fernando Valley, Rand actually considered divorcing him out of frustration with his lack of intellectuality and sexual drive.
-Despite this tension between them and despite his melancholy, O'Connor was consistently there for Rand and in the end did not turn on her or ever leave her.
+Despite this tension between them and despite his melancholy, O'Connor consistently supported Rand and never left her.

 Legacy

 The Passion of Ayn Rand, a 1999 biopic directed by Christopher Menaul and based on the 1986 biography of the same name by Barbara Branden, depicts O'Connor as an unintellectual, gentle man whom Rand becomes frustrated with for not fulfilling her erotic ideal of an aggressive, dominant partner.
 Peter Fonda performs in the role of O'Connor.
-Writing for Variety, reviewer David Kronke observes that Fonda lends "an air of Quaalude dependency" to his depiction of O'Connor through acting with a "droopy and curious turn".
-New York Times reviewer Ron Wertheimer criticizes the film as "pretty muddled" but praises Fonda's performance, writing that "only Peter Fonda, as Rand's pathetic husband, Frank O'Connor, is really worth watching" and that "Fonda can't save" the movie but does "make it more interesting".
+Writing for Variety, reviewer David Kronke observed that Fonda lends "an air of Quaalude dependency" to his depiction of O'Connor through acting with a "droopy and curious turn".
+New York Times reviewer Ron Wertheimer criticized the film as "pretty muddled" but praised Fonda's performance, writing that "only Peter Fonda, as Rand's pathetic husband, Frank O'Connor, is really worth watching" and that "Fonda can't save" the movie but does "make it more interesting".
+For his performance as O'Connor, Fonda received the 2000 Golden Globe Award for best supporting actor in a series, miniseries, or film made for television.

-Jennifer Grossman claimed in 2016 that O'Connor's "main claim to fame was being married to Ayn Rand" and observed that although there were several people with the name Frank O'Connor who were "of enough public note" they were documented in "their own Wikipedia page[s]", at the time O'Connor was not among them.
+A 2016 Atlas Society article observed that although there were several people with the name Frank O'Connor who were documented in biographical Wikipedia articles, at the time O'Connor was not among them.
 According to Campbell in a 2013 review essay, "Ayn Rand too often spoke for" O'Connor when they were alive, and since their deaths, followers of Rand's teachings have been "keen on reducing him to a cipher" for their own purposes; O'Connor is "poorly known" despite "his character" and "the support he provided to Rand".